WHEELCHAIR ACCESSIBLE MOTOTHOME

 & MUCH MORE

-This model is ideal for everyday travel, weekends away, visiting friends & family & so much more.
+Incorporating comfortable half dinette accommodation, fixed rear bed ideal for profiling & height adjustable bed, fully equipped kitchen with ample storage.
+This model is ideal for holidays either in the UK or Abroad, weekends away, visiting friends & family & so much more.

 THE BASE VEHICLE MANUFACTURER